Tonyhuiii/MLCOE-Tensorflow-/README.md

 ## Acknowledgments
-Code is based on Pytorch implementation of the original paper (https://github.com/AI4HealthUOL/SSSD).
+Code is based on PyTorch implementation of the original paper (https://github.com/AI4HealthUOL/SSSD).